 Thus Carl Bodenheimer had careerwise only a working sector within Jewish institutions.
 In Goeppingen in April 1881 he would have been gladly accepted for an unlimited contract as cantor, but he first had to complete the Cantor Examination of the State of Wuerttemberg and to study further for a 2nd Teacher Examination.
-Sophie and Carl apparently did not want to wait until the final determination and absolute hiring and married in Goeppingen on 6 August 1888.
+Sophie and Carl apparently did not want to wait until the final determination and absolute hiring on July 1891, so they married in Goeppingen on 6 August 1888.

 Rabbi Dr. Taenzer had for his colleague-cantor only words of praise: “He enjoyed the high standing in all circles of the town, and he was equally looked upon favorably in the arts circles where he was involved with success.
 He was for many years the Director of the former choral society “Germania” which then merged with the “Liedertafel” Society, he gave singing lessons at the “Harmonie” society, at the firm of A. Gutmann & Co. and was an honorable member of the “Liedertafel” and “Saengerbund” Societies.
 He earned special merits from the “Merkuria” Society, where he acted as librarian for many dozens of years and where he embellished events through song and play”.

 Sophie’s life disappears almost behind that of her husband who is in the public eye, and is admired and appreciated.
 Only her participation in the 'Jewish Women’s Group' shows that she did not merely stand at the kitchen stove.